saw-a-bird/UniversityWebsite/README.md

 Restart XAMPP Apache and MySQL.

-You'll have to enter the website from here:
+From now on, use this link to enter the website:

 ```
 http://isetso.local/